Everything You Need to Know About Dog Gates: A Guide to Choosing the Best for Your Home

 5. Extra-Tall and Extra-Wide Dog Gates

-If you have a large or energetic dog, you may need a gate that is taller or wider than standard gates.
-Extra-tall gates are perfect for large or jumpy dogs that may try to leap over a regular gate.
-Extra-wide gates are designed for wider doorways or openings, ensuring that the gate fits securely and can contain your dog without leaving gaps.
+If your dog is big or energetic, you might require a gate wider or taller than average.
+Large or jumpy dogs that could try to leap over a standard gate will find extra-tall gates ideal.
+Designed for larger doorways or openings, extra-wide gates guarantee that the gate fits tightly and can house your dog without leaving gaps.

 How to Choose the Best Dog Gate